![]() | CANADA |

 Knowing that I was coming to Montreal, my aunt had set me a task to prove that I was worthy, so next morning it was off to the Mount Royal Cemetery, grave hunting.

 An interesting anecdote that was recounted to me was that after my aunt had tracked down her grandfather (my great grandfather), she made her way over to visit his grave.
-Standing here was another group of people.
-She engaged them in conversation, and it was at that moment that she realised that she still had living relatives over here.
-The rest, as they say, is history.

 I mentioned my distant cousin Gary Jewell earlier.
 He had family who served in World War I, and I stumbled across the grave of Arthur Jewell, one of his relatives, quite by accident.

-You can see by the design of the headstones that they are military graves.
 This is the traditional Commonwealth War Graves pattern, that was designed by a committee of artists led by Mr D.S.
 MacColl, who was Keeper of the Wallace Collection and Sir Charles Holmes, who was Director of the National Gallery.

 The font was the work of Mr Macdonald Gill, a caligrapher and architect better known for his work on the London Underground maps and in the House of Commons.